fvreede/mixed-messages/README.md

-# Mixed Messages
+# Mixed Message
-A portfolio project that's part of the Codecademy Pro Full-Stack Engineer career path.
-This project
+This project is part of the Codecademy Portfolio Projects within the Full-Stack engineer career path.